srinivas-batthula/ATM_System/README.md

 # ATM System - A Robust Banking Experience

-TWelcome to the Project ***ATM System***!
+Welcome to the Project ***ATM System***!
 This Python application simulates an ATM interface, allowing users to perform essential banking operations such as balance inquiries, withdrawals, deposits, and account management—all within a command-line environment.

 ## Screenshots